Gman-Superfly/Neuro_Symbolic_Homeostat/The_Neuro_Symbolic_Homeostat_Paper_V1.md

 ## 11. Conclusion

 The main result is a composable energy-relaxation contract whose guard matches the executed geometry.
-On an SPD quadratic, the diagonal-preconditioned box-projected map contracts in the \(P\)-norm when the normalized Gershgorin bound covers \(P^{-1/2}HP^{-1/2}\).
-This is a stronger and more specific result than applying an unpreconditioned \(2/L\) cap to a preconditioned direction.
+On an SPD quadratic, the diagonal-preconditioned box-projected map contracts in the $P$-norm when the normalized Gershgorin bound covers $P^{-1/2}HP^{-1/2}$.
+This is a stronger and more specific result than applying an unpreconditioned $2/L$ cap to a preconditioned direction.
 Built-in hinge bounds cover active-set crossing.
 Nonlinear and custom terms require segment-valid reports or projected Armijo.
 The framework depends on accurate curvature contracts, exact agreement between the bounded and executed preconditioner, and evidence that remains separate from the formal result.

 ---